Anja Blacha

 Anja Karen Blacha (born 18 June 1990) is a German mountaineer.
-Blacha holds a number of climbing records: in 2017, she became the youngest German woman to successfully climb Mount Everest and the youngest German overall to climb all Seven Summits and in 2019 she became the first German woman to climb K2.
+Blacha holds a number of climbing records: in 2017, she became the youngest German woman to climb Mount Everest and youngest German overall to climb all Seven Summits and in 2019 she became the first German woman to climb K2.

-In 2020, she set the record for the longest solo, unsupported, and unassisted polar expedition by any woman in history, having skied for almost 1,400 km from Berkner Island to the South Pole.
-This journey also makes her the youngest woman ever to reach the South Pole in this style.
+In 2020, she set a world record as the first woman to ski solo and unsupported from the Antarctic coast to the South Pole.
+This journey also makes her the youngest person ever to reach the South Pole solo and unsupported from a coastal starting point.

 She has a track record of 100% first time success, and, being a full-time business professional, has been almost entirely self-funded on her expeditions.

 Personal life

 Blacha grew up in Bielefeld, Germany and lived and worked in London, UK before moving to Zurich, Switzerland in 2016.
-She is working in the telecommunications industry.
+She has been working in the telecommunications industry and in project management.
 She holds a Bachelor's degree in Business Administration from University of Mannheim with studies at UC Berkeley and Korea University, as well as a Master's degree in Philosophy from Birkbeck, University of London.

 She has been a long-time athlete in fencing.
 In 2012, she was awarded Sportswoman of the year by the University of London.

 In 2017, Zeit Campus named her one of "18 for 18", a feature of 18 people under age 30 who are having an impact in Germany.